dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.67 - Update program library for crash fixes, texture export performance.
 - 1.68 - Update program library to fix ui bugs.
 - 1.70 - Support for more animation formats, an uncommon model format, and more.
 - 1.71 - Fixed crash with previous model format update.
 Fixed bug exporting some images.
 Support more image formats.
+Support some models with mutliple uv layers.